whosonfirst/go-webhookd/README.md

 	}
 ```

-The `Slack` transformation will extract and return [the `text` property](https://api.slack.com/outgoing-webhooks) from a Webhook sent by Slack.
+The `SlackText` transformation will extract and return [the `text` property](https://api.slack.com/outgoing-webhooks) from a Webhook sent by Slack.

 #### Properties